 Over time it was learned that the discharge could be made to generate light more efficiently by arranging that it took place inside a rare gas instead of through the air.
 This led to the creation of gaseous discharge lamps which frequently make use of the noble gases helium, neon, argon, krypton or xenon.
 Carbon dioxide was also of considerable interest owing to its white light output.

 During the later parts of the nineteenth and early twentieth centuries, developments in discharge lamps took a back seat whilst efforts were focussed on the development of an incandescent lamp.
 Although the arc was very efficient by comparison with other sources of its time, it was intensely bright and was only suited to outdoor illumination.
-Small oil and gas burners continued to hold court indoors and to coin a phrase of Sir Joseph Swan, it was recognised that efforts should be made to "subdivide the electric light", such that it could be made in smaller lumen packages which were suitable for the mass market of indoor lighting.
+Small oil and gas burners continued to dominate indoors and to coin a phrase of Sir Joseph Swan, it was recognised that efforts should be made to 'subdivide the electric light', such that it could be made in smaller lumen packages for the mass market of indoor lighting.

-There were numerous contributors to this field, but the first men to achieve practical success with commercially viable lamps were Sir Joseph Swan in England, and Thomas Edison in America, who quite independently invented the carbon filament incandescent lamp in 1878.
+There were numerous contributors, but the first men to achieve practical success with commercially viable lamps were Sir Joseph Swan in England, and Thomas Edison in America, who quite independently invented the carbon filament incandescent lamp in 1878.
 Numerous changes have taken place over the years in search of better filament materials yielding increased efficacy and longer life.
 In addition, developments in halogen chemistry have realised smaller, longer lived and still more efficient lamps, and optical innovations have played an important role in efficiently creating beams of usable light.